Outside of its prescribed use, most people taking modafinil are taking it to boost their productivity at work or school.

-Caffeine is significantly less powerful than Modafinil and doesn’t actually stimulate the brain.
+Caffeine is significantly less potent than modafinil and doesn’t exactly stimulate the brain.
 It works by inhibiting a compound called adenosine, which builds up throughout the day to make us feel tired.
-In this respect, caffeine doesn’t promote wakefulness, it technically only inhibits sleepiness.
+In this respect — caffeine doesn’t promote wakefulness, it technically only inhibits sleepiness.

-These wakefulness promoting benefits of Modafinil gives it many applications.
+These wakefulness promoting benefits of modafinil give it many applications.
 The most obvious of which is among students to help them cram for exams and finish tough projects on time.

-This has since spread into other areas, however, including the military, corporate workforce, and both amateur and professional athletics.
+This has since spread into other industries including the military, corporate workforce, E-sports, and both amateur and professional athletics.